 What are preventative measures?

-Preventive measures mean that are things you can do to avoid getting injured, so for example in for a football before the football match starts the referee of the game will have to inspect the pitch so look if the grass is in good condition to play on lookout for any others stuff that will injure the football player during the game.
+Preventive measures mean the things you can do to avoid injury.
+For example, before a football match starts the referee of the game will have to inspect the pitch so look if the grass is in good condition to play on.
+They should also look for any other elements that will injure the football player during the game.

 However, during the game football players should wear the correct equipment’s to keep them safe during the game.
-In the game football you need to wear shim pads to help you from getting kicked in the knee.
+In football, you need to wear shin pads to endure any knocks you take to the shins or the knee.

-The coaches should be able to keep you motivated and chilled out and not stressed out by doing over complicated training sessions, the training sessions should be well planned out and should know how the training session will work.
+The coaches should maintain your motivation and not stress you out with strenuous training sessions.
+In actuality, the training sessions require good planning and understanding.
 The coach or the trainer should have a basic knowledge of what their players are working at they should have a basic information of where your fitness level is at for example if a football player had a low level of fitness the coach should make him work on some cardio at the gym before making him do a training session involving a lot of running.

 To avoid injuries in football by using the equipment’s the ball they use either in a football match or a training session has to be at the right air pressure if there is too much air pressure the ball will become too hard to kick and could cause injury for the player who is kicking the football.